lh3/lh3.github.com/_posts/2024-09-28-why-is-bwa-aln-still-used.md

 It exceeds bwa-aln for longer reads &mdash; this is how bwa-mem overtakes bwa-aln for modern 150bp reads.
 **In practice, it is probably better to align shorter reads with bwa-aln and longer reads with bwa-mem**.

-To explain the bowtie2 curve, we first need to understand why we use mapQ25 as a cutoff.
+To explain the bowtie2 curve, we first need to understand why we often use mapQ25 as a cutoff.
-Suppose a read has a single best hit with $n$ mismatches and bwa-aln is tuned to find hits with up to $m$ mismatches.
+Suppose a read has a single best hit with $n$ mismatches and bwa-aln is configured to find hits with up to $m$ mismatches.
 Bwa-aln outputs a mapQ of
 1) 37 if $n<m$ and there are no hits with $n+1$ mismatches,
 2) $23-10\log_{10}N$ if $n<m$ and there are $N$ hits with $n+1$ mismatches, or